IU Health Strong Schools

 The following IU Health Strong Schools grants are available:

-- $1500 IU Health Stronger Schools (Focus on students & staff) Two of these grants will be awarded.
+- $1500 IU Health Stronger Schools (Focus on students & staff) - Grants include Fitnessgram software to collect wellness metrics.

-- $3000 IU Health Strongest Schools (Focus on students, staff & community) Two of these grants will be awarded.
+- $3000 IU Health Strongest Schools (Focus on students, staff & community) - Grants include Fitnessgram software to collect wellness metrics.

 Review the IU Health Strong Schools application paperwork prior to applying online.
 Apply for an IU Health Strong Schools grant at the Action for Healthy Kids grant portal.